 - I topped this cake with my Ultimate Vegan Chocolate Ganache/Glaze Or you can make it with the Strawberry Frosting or my Chocolate Espresso Truffle Frosting!

 - Note: It is crucial to not sub these ingredients for best results.
 It's necessary to use blanched almond flour because it is what makes the cake so moist and light.
-I don't recommend Bob's Red Mill blanched almond flour for this cake.
+DO NOT use Bob's Red Mill blanched almond flour for this cake.
 It is never finely ground enough and there is always little bits of almond still left and it doesn't produce as light, fluffy results.
 I highly recommend King Arthur Flour or Honeyville or if you are in Texas, use the HEB brand, it's perfect.
 Don't say I didn't warn you if you try subbing. :)

 - If making this for a birthday party or event, I always suggest to do a trial run before the big day, just to make sure you have no issues.
 Ovens vary and you want to make sure your big day runs smoothly and you have the cooking time down.
 You want to make sure to make this cake the day of the event, not the day before, because it will be freshest and the most moist the day of.
 It comes together so quickly, that it's easy to throw together the day of.
 I recommend baking it at least 2 hours before your event to make sure it has completely cooled.
 Baked goods with starch tend to still slightly "cook" and fluff up for a couple of hours after removing them from the oven.
 They are a tad too moist to eat immediately.